Emily Harold

 Emily Wright Harold (c.
 May 29, 1820 – May 8, 1872) was a 19th-century American wife and mother who lived most of her life in Greeneville, Tennessee.
 In 1872, Harold was accused (in an anonymous letter) of engaging in an extramarital affair with her neighbor, former U.S. President Andrew Johnson.
-She subsequently committed suicide by self-inflicted gunshot wound.
+She subsequently committed suicide by firearm.
 Johnson was a candidate for a seat in the U.S. House of Representatives that year.
 The alleged sexual relationship, Mrs. Harold's suicide, and an ensuing libel trial all made national headlines.

 Background

 Andrew Johnson's personal life is generally poorly attested in the historical record.
 The tragic case of Mrs. Harold is no exception; she appears not at all in Robert W. Winston's 1928 biography of Johnson, and warrants but a scant paragraph (in which her name is misspelled) in Hans L. Trefousse's 1989 bio; when that book was published American Heritage magazine noted that "Trefousse resists the temptation to moralize.
 He puts no credence in the rumors of Johnson's alcoholism...and dismisses stories about Johnson's relationships with women other than his wife, Eliza.
 Instead, Trefousse lets the facts paint their own unflattering portrait of one of history's least respected Presidents."
 In her 2011 survey of Johnson's life, Annette Gordon-Reed did not delve into the Harold story but did observe, "Throughout a good part of their near-five-decade marriage, Eliza was not a real presence in her husband's public life.
 There were rumors of infidelity on Andrew's part, which he denied, but they did not live together much as husband and wife."
 An illuminating primary source about the state of their marriage may be a letter written by a Confederate soldier charged with removing the Johnson family from occupied Tennessee; he wrote of Eliza, "She is very anxious to remain here with her children and is not at all desirous to go the bosom of 'Andy.'"
 In a 2001 article about Johnson's troubled son Robert Johnson, historian Paul Bergeron observed that the Johnson family was seemingly "marked by tension and possible antipathy between the parents."